Controversies about Opus Dei: Allegations of secrecy

-Additionally, critics claim Opus Dei is secretive about its activities.
+Additionally, critics say Opus Dei is secretive about its activities.
 Opponents cite the fact Opus Dei often will not directly reveal its relationship to many of its institutions.
 According to critics, Opus Dei does not allow many of its own rules to be made public.
 For example, the 1950 Constitution states, "These Constitutions, published instructions, and those which in the future may be published, and the other things pertaining to the government of the Institute are never to be made public.
 Indeed, without the permission of the Father [Escrivá] those documents which are written in the Latin language may not be translated into [other] languages."
 Similarly, Opus Dei does not reveal details about its finances.

 Allen says, "Opus Dei cannot be called secretive."
 Accusations of secrecy, he says, stem from mistakenly equating its members with monks and expecting members to behave as clerics.
 Instead, its lay members, like normal professionals, are ultimately responsible for their personal actions, and do not externally represent the prelature which provides them spiritual training.
 Opus Dei itself, he says, provides abundant information.
-Supporters claim Opus Dei's relative silence stems not from a secretive nature, but rather is the result of a deep commitment to privacy, humility, and "avoidance of self-aggrandizement."
+Supporters say Opus Dei's relative silence stems not from a secretive nature, but rather is the result of a deep commitment to privacy, humility, and "avoidance of self-aggrandizement".
 Supporters argue Opus Dei "has the obligation to respect its members' privacy" They say members of Opus Dei do generally reveal their membership status to their family and closest friends.
 The historical opposition to Opus Dei may also have contributed to the need for privacy— as one author speculates, "I think part of it, too, is that, historically, because a lot of people didn't like Opus Dei, there was just a sense that it would be better not to be too upfront because you're just inviting hostility."

 Legal disputes

+In 2016, a French court of appeal found the Opus Dei-controlled "Dosnon" hospitality training school ("ACUT"), along with two of its managers (both Opus Dei members), guilty of under-paying and not declaring the employment of 99 students and workers at the school, including minors.
+The same court ordered ACUT to pay compensation to ex-Opus Dei member Cathérine Tissier, for physical and psychological injury related to her overwork and exploitation by ACUT.

-Recently, Opus Dei has twice been engaged in legal disputes in connection with their trademark (CTM Registration No. 844.860 OPUS DEI (word)), as they claimed infringement firstly in 2002 regarding the magazine "Opus Gay" and lost, and secondly regarding the currently ongoing case of the philosophy-themed atheist card game "Opus-Dei: Existence After Religion".
+Opus Dei has twice been engaged in legal disputes in connection with their Danish trademark (CTM Registration No. 844.860 OPUS DEI (word)), as they claimed infringement firstly in 2002 regarding the magazine "Opus Gay" and lost, and secondly regarding the philosophy-themed atheist card game "Opus-Dei: Existence After Religion", which contained no reference to the organization, in which it unsuccessfully disputed the registration of an internet domain name.